rajmohanacharya/url-monitor-scripts/README.md

 # GOAL #
-Monitor URLs from any Linux Server via Bash Scripts for X minutes and if they are DOWN, alert via Email | Slack
+Monitor URLs from any Linux Server via Bash Scripts for Every X minutes and if they are DOWN, alert via Email | Slack

 # URL Monitor Scripts